civican/legisinfo/44-1/bills/C-59/bill_text.md

 ### Section 139

-      **(1)** Les assemblées **des** actionnaires se tiennent au Canada, au lieu que prévoient les règlements administratifs ou, à défaut, que choisissent les administrateurs.
+      **(1)** Les assemblées des actionnaires se tiennent au Canada, au lieu que prévoient les règlements administratifs ou, à défaut, que choisissent les administrateurs.

   **(2)** Subsection 139(2) of the Act is replaced by the following:

-    **(2)** Unless the by-laws provide otherwise **and in accordance with any regulations**, any person who is entitled to attend a meeting of shareholders may participate in the meeting by means of a telephonic, electronic or other communication facility that permits all participants to communicate adequately with each other during the meeting if the company makes one available.
+    **(2)** Unless the by-laws provide otherwise and in accordance with any regulations, any person who is entitled to attend a meeting of shareholders may participate in the meeting by means of a telephonic, electronic or other communication facility that permits all participants to communicate adequately with each other during the meeting if the company makes one available.
 A person who is participating in a meeting by one of those means is deemed for the purposes of this Act to be present at the meeting.

     **(2.1)** If the directors or shareholders of a company call a meeting of shareholders under this Act, those directors or shareholders may determine that the meeting shall be held, in accordance with any regulations, entirely by means of a telephonic, electronic or other communication facility that permits all participants to communicate adequately with each other during the meeting, if the by-laws so provide.